karimmufti/karimmufti/README.md

 <h1 align="center">Kareem Muftee</h1>
-<h3>Frontend developer focused on perfecting the art of Full Stack Developement</h3>
+<h3>Frontend developer focused on perfecting the art of Full Stack Developement
+A good program brings in new customers, but good UI is what makes them stay I look forward to working software design and making an impact through my work </h3>

 <h3 >Connect with me:</h3>
 <p >